 Outlook: After going 10-8 in the WCC in back to back seasons, the Waves ran into a series of unfortunate events last year.
 Not only was head coach Marty Wilson forced to tinker with lineup combinations to cover up the void of two crucial perimeter pieces in Kameron Edwards and Amadi Udenyi (both of whom were sidelined with season ending injuries), but he also had to sit back and watch while opposing teams took turns impersonating the Golden State Warriors all season long.
 Pepperdine's opponents absolutely scorched the nets from 3-point land last year, shooting a ridiculous 42% for the entire season against the Waves - the highest defensive 3-point % defense of any team in the country.
 Perhaps some of the less fortunate geographically located schools would chalk that up to karma, given this is the view a student at Pepperdine experiences on a daily basis:

-Despite the fact that the Waves lose their three leading scorers from last year, including the highly decorated Lamond Murray, Pepperdine should avoid a cataclysmic tumble in the WCC standings with the return of Udenyi and Edwards.
+The Waves lose their three leading scorers from last year, including the highly decorated Lamond Murray.
 Udenyi's veteran leadership at the point guard spot should provide a calming presence offensively after posting the WCC's 2nd highest assist to turnover rate in his last injury-free season in 2015-16.
 Wilson knows what he's getting with Udenyi - but he's only witnessed a one year sample size with Edwards, who missed all of the 2016-17 campaign with a fractured jaw (ouch).

 Edwards was a key component of the 2015-16 Pepperdine squad that finished 4th in the WCC.
 He's a lock to resume his starting role, but will now need make the leap in efficiency typically seen during the freshman to sophomore year transition.
 Edwards' length and athleticism make him a versatile asset on the defensive end and his craftiness scoring in the paint area should make him the go-to option whenever the Waves need a bucket in crunchtime.